-Dickinson Surname Genealogy
+Dickinson Surname Meaning

 Dick is an abbreviation of Richard (it is said that some of the native English could not get their mouth around the Norman “R” and “R” became “D” or “H” instead).

-Dickinson Resources on
+Dickinson Surname Resources on The Internet

 - Dickinson & Morris.
 Pie makers of Melton Mowbray.

 - Dickinson Family Association

 Descendants of Nathaniel Dickinson.